jusinowicz/info_theory_eco/README.md

 This repository currently contains:

-⋅⋅1.
-Reworked examples of maximum entropy approaches for numerically solving best-fit distributions subject to (Lagrangian) constraints.
+⋅⋅ 1.
+Reworked examples of maximum entropy approaches for numerically solving best-fit distributions subject to (Lagrangian) constraints. ⋅⋅

-⋅⋅⋅max_ent.R: The only goal of this script is to start learning CVXR.
-Here, I reproduce the Maximum Entropy example from http://www.di.fc.ul.pt/~jpn/r/maxent/maxent.html based on the CVXR Direct Standardization example from https://cvxr.rbind.io/post/examples/cvxr_direct-standardization/
+⋅⋅⋅ max_ent.R: The only goal of this script is to start learning CVXR.
+Here, I reproduce the Maximum Entropy example from http://www.di.fc.ul.pt/~jpn/r/maxent/maxent.html based on the CVXR Direct Standardization example from https://cvxr.rbind.io/post/examples/cvxr_direct-standardization/ ⋅⋅⋅